swei5/michigan_notes/STATS-413/14 Non-Normality.md

 [[2024-10-22]] #Regression

-*What happens if certain assumptions seem unreasonable?
+*What happens if certain LR assumptions seem unreasonable?
 Can we proceed?
 If so, how?*
-- We address concerns with heteroskedasticity in [[13 Heteroskedasticity|Lecture 13]]
+- We addressed concerns with heteroskedasticity in [[13 Heteroskedasticity|Lecture 13]]
 - Today, we will focus on violations of normality

 ---